timotejroiko/astrologico-docs/param_houses.md

 ### Example

-Retrieving houses, Ascendant, Midheaven and other related points using Placidus:
+Retrieving houses, Ascendant, Midheaven and other related points using the `Placidus` house system:

 | GET | POST |
 |---|---|